 - Ashley Garrelts – Project Coordinator

 Ashley comes to the Nebraska Sandhills from Wyoming, where she grew up on a hay and cattle farm near Torrington.
 She attended the University of Wyoming, earning a bachelor’s of science degree in Animal Science with an emphasis in rangeland management.
-She furthered her education there and obtained a Masters of Science degree in Rangeland Ecology and Watershed Management.
-After graduating she worked for two years with the Utah Natural Resources Conservation Service as a Rangeland Management Specialists on a Soil Survey crew, contracted by the National Park Service.
+She furthered her education there and obtained a Master of Science degree in Rangeland Ecology and Watershed Management.
+After graduating she worked for two years with the Utah Natural Resources Conservation Service as a Rangeland Management Specialist on a Soil Survey crew, contracted by the National Park Service.
 While there s e was a contributing author on many Ecological Site Descriptions and State and Transition Models for the Colorado Plateau.
-In 2008 she moved back to Wyoming and took a position with the University of Wyoming Extension and specialized in the area of rangeland and livestock management.
+In 2008 she moved back to Wyoming and took a position with the University of Wyoming Extension and specializing in rangeland and livestock management.
 This allowed her the experience of working with ranchers and other landowners across East Central Wyoming.
-Her passion for working with women landowners and helping them learn new technologies was a focus for her programming.
+Her passion for working with women landowners and helping them learn new technologies was a focus of her programming.
 Ashley started working for the Sandhills Task Force in 2018.
-Most days she can be found in her truck in the Sandhills coordinating the many cost-share programs that the Task Force is involved in.
-She is an animal lover and lives in Broken Bow, NE, with her two dogs (a Dachshund and an Australian Shepherd mix) and two cats.
+Most days she can be found in her vehicle in the Sandhills coordinating the many Sandhills Task Force cost-share programs.
+She is an animal lover and lives in Broken Bow, NE, with her dog, three cats, and two chickens.
+Reach her at firstname.lastname@example.org